What is accreditation?

 Accreditation, in general, is a process of external quality review used to scrutinize colleges, universities and educational programs for quality assurance and quality improvement.
 In the United States, accreditation is carried out by private, nonprofit organizations designed for this specific purpose.
 Institutions and educational programs seek accredited status as a means of demonstrating their academic quality to students and the public.

 What is architectural accreditation?

-Architectural accreditation is the primary means by which programs assure quality to students and the public.
-Accredited status is a signal to students and the public that an institution or program meets at least minimal standards for its faculty, curriculum, student services and libraries.
+NAAB accreditation is the primary means by which professional degree programs in architecture assure quality to students and the public.
+Accredited status is a signal to students and the public that a program meets basic standards for its faculty, curriculum, student services and libraries.
 The accrediting process is intended to verify that each accredited program substantially meets those standards that, as a whole, comprise an appropriate education for an architect.
 Since most state registration boards in the United States require any applicant for licensure to have graduated from a NAAB-accredited program, obtaining such a degree is an essential aspect of preparing for the professional practice of architecture.

 What is the process for an architecture program to become accredited?